micmejia/bible-dump/NKJV/Genesis/Gen 19.md

 Then the Lord rained brimstone and fire on Sodom and Gomorrah, from the Lord out of the heavens.

 ###### 25
-So He [^e]overthrew those cities, all the plain, all the inhabitants of the cities, and what grew on the ground.
+So He overthrew those cities, all the plain, all the inhabitants of the cities, and what grew on the ground.

 ###### 26
 But his wife looked back behind him, and she became a pillar of salt.